-Let us further assess the semantic quality of the SSL embeddings by clustering and exploring how they can be utilized for various purposes.
-First, the syllables are isolated based on true annotation.
-This only requires the segmented temporal boundaries without labels.
-Bear with the procedure, as practical solutions will be discussed to either fully or nearly eliminate this segmentation effort later.
-Then, each syllable is fed to the SSL models for feature extraction.
-These embeddings are further reduced to 32 dimensions using Principal Component Analysis (PCA), and the duration of each syllable is appended as an extra feature.
-Each feature is standardized independently to bring them to the same scale.
-Afterward, they are clustered using a Gaussian Mixture Model for each bird and SSL model combination.
-The number of clusters is set equal to the number of human-assigned syllables for each bird to enable direct comparison with human annotation.
-Otherwise, the results would become ambiguous, although still valid based on arbitrary clusters.
-Table \ref{tab:clustering_ami} shows the Adjusted Mutual Information (AMI) \cite{vinh2009information} scores from the clustering.
+\textbf{SSL applications}: We assess the quality of SSL embeddings by clustering them and evaluating their utility.
+First, the syllables are isolated based on true temporal boundaries.
+Each syllable is fed into the SSL models, and the embeddings are reduced to 32 principal components; the syllable duration is appended as an additional feature.
+The features are standardized and clustered with a Gaussian Mixture Model.
+The number of clusters is the true number of syllables for each bird to enable direct comparison with annotations. \autoref{tab:clustering_ami} shows the Adjusted Mutual Information (AMI)~\cite{vinh2009information} scores for each canary and SSL model.